-Offered Spring Semester Only; Lecture hours:3, Other:2
+Offered Spring Semester Only; Lecture hours:3,0ther:2

 Introduction to the fundamental elements and underlying principles of the craft and art of dance composition emphasizing practical experience in structuring solo and group choreography.
+Prerequisite: permission of the instructor.

 DANC 263.
 World Dance and Culture. .5 Credits.